 Letting go of past grievances

-It is impossible to focus on your possible shiny future, if you are still bitter towards your ex…even if he or she totally deserves it.
-The thing about that is, even if the ex was abusive, a cheater, squandered all your money or stole your dog, your being unhappy and disgruntled towards everyone and everything does not get even, if there even is a way to do so.
+It is impossible to focus on your possible shiny future if you are still bitter towards your ex…even if he or she totally deserves it.
+The thing about that is, even if the ex was abusive, a cheater, squandered all your money, or stole your dog, you are being unhappy and disgruntled towards everyone and everything does not get even if there even is a way to do so.
 Imagining getting even can be a great exercise in creative thinking but spending too much time on those thoughts will bleed over into all you say and do.
 Honestly, your ex is not affected at all by your sniping bitterness, because they are gone.
 You and the people around you are the ones who will suffer, and if your ex returns your hatred, you may be playing right into their hands with your cynicism and visible hostility.